ufpidentity/spring-security-identity/readme.md

-spring-security-identity is a Spring Security implementation of an Authentication provider and supporting classes for integration with the ufpIdentity service. ufpIdentity provides strong, flexible, user login for your website.
+spring-security-identity is a Spring Security implementation of an Authentication provider and supporting classes for integration with the UFP Identity service.
+UFP Identity provides strong, flexible, user login for your website.

 To get started, build the .jar using:

     mvn clean install

 The sample application in the spring-tutorial subdirectory provides a complete login example packaged as a standard .war file.
 To build the .war, do:

     cd spring-tutorial